KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents an error that occurs when a dynamic bind in the C# runtime binder is processed.

-    throw [Microsoft.CSharp.RuntimeBinder.RuntimeBinderInternalCompilerException]::New("Represents an error that occurs when a dynamic bind in the C# runtime binder is processed.")
+    throw [Microsoft.CSharp.RuntimeBinder.RuntimeBinderInternalCompilerException]::New('Represents an error that occurs when a dynamic bind in the C# runtime binder is processed.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.CSharp.RuntimeBinder.RuntimeBinderInternalCompilerException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/Microsoft.CSharp.RuntimeBinder.RuntimeBinderInternalCompilerException.aspx)